moebiussurfing/ofxBeatClock/README.md

 ## Features

 - internal clock based in a threaded timer from ofxDawMetro from https://github.com/castovoid
-- external clock source as midi input mtc clock using ofxMidi
+- external clock source as input MIDI clock using ofxMidi
 - easy to sync to Ableton Live or any sequencer with midi clock
 - cute tap tempo engine
 - save/load mode settings
-- cute customizable gui by editing json file theme
+- cute customizable GUI by editing JSON file theme
-- customizable gui positions by code
+- customizable GUI positions by code
 - nice metronome sound ticks